-Having had this from the can several months ago, I wanted to refrain from reviewing it until I could at least get the kegged version (given that I was pretty sure that I’m never likely to see the cask presentation here in the US).
+Having had this from the can several months ago but I wanted to refrain from reviewing it until I could at least get the kegged version (given that I was pretty sure that I’m never likely to see the cask presentation here in the US).
 Patience, and up this pops at Hop City, Atlanta, GA for a very pleasing $3.99 for the 32 oz growler.
-Sensible price, sensible volume and sensible ABV; quite the novelty combination here in the USA.
+Sensible price, sensible volume, and sensible ABV; quite the novelty combination here in the USA.

 Pour is a little on the uncarbonated side but it does give a very pretty, graduated amber body that runs the gamut from a tremendous golden in the narrow part of the glass, through to a really rich looking chocolate/chestnut color in the main body.
 White head, but somewhat limited lace and retention.